OpenVidu/openvidu.io-docs/docs/advanced-features/ip-cameras.md

 Your backend side will also receive the expected events in the [CDR](reference-docs/openvidu-server-cdr){:target="_blank"} and [Webhook](reference-docs/openvidu-server-webhook){:target="_blank"}.
 Just as happens for the client-side events, for the backend same events will be dispatched as for any other regular user:

-- ***participantJoined*** event fot the new IP camera participant
+- ***participantJoined*** event fot the new IP camera participant. `platform` property is set to `"IPCAM"`.
 ```json
 {"participantJoined":{"sessionId":"MySurveillanceSession","timestamp":1582108095130,"participantId":"ipc_IPCAM_rtsp_C4CU_b1_dnsdojo_com_1935_live_sys3_stream","location":"Amsterdam, Netherlands","platform":"IPCAM","clientData":"","serverData":"Beach camera"}}
 ```
 - ***webrtcConnectionCreated*** event fot the new IP camera stream.
-It is actually an RTSP stream and not a WebRTC stream, but for the shake of compatibility the name of the event will remain the same for now
+It is actually an RTSP stream and not a WebRTC stream, but for the shake of compatibility the name of the event will remain the same for now. `videoSource` property is set to `"IPCAM"`.
 ```json
 {"webrtcConnectionCreated":{"sessionId":"MySurveillanceSession","timestamp":1582108095351,"streamId":"str_IPC_SJmx_ipc_IPCAM_rtsp_C4CU_b1_dnsdojo_com_1935_live_sys3_stream","participantId":"ipc_IPCAM_rtsp_C4CU_b1_dnsdojo_com_1935_live_sys3_stream","connection":"OUTBOUND","rtspUri":"rtsp://b1.dnsdojo.com:1935/live/sys3.stream","adaptativeBitrate":true,"onlyPlayWithSubscribers":true,"videoSource":"IPCAM","videoFramerate":null,"videoDimensions":null,"audioEnabled":true,"videoEnabled":true}}
 ```